jangko/nimLUA/README.md

 main()
 ```
-this time, Foo will become object name and also namespace name in lua
+this time, Foo will become object name and also namespace name in Lua

-"newFoo `->` constructor" have special meaning, it will create constructor on lua side with special name: `new`
+"newFoo `->` constructor" have special meaning, it will create constructor on Lua side with special name: `new`

 operator `->` on non constructor will behave the same as other binder.